 6. Emphasize on actions and not merely findings

-To add value to people's analytics program the analytics team should be capable enough to understand the root cause of the problem from the provided information and thereby provide the best and appropriate solution to the problem.
+To add value to people's analytics program, the analytics team should be capable enough to understand the root cause of the problem from the provided information and provide the best and most appropriate solution.

-People analytics banks on the bisection of data from business operations, HR and outer sources.
-So, it is necessary to establish a data plan in order to align/amalgamate the organized and unorganized data from both in-house as well as outer sources.
+People analytics banks on the bisection of data from business operations, HR, and outer sources.
+So, it is necessary to establish a data plan to align/amalgamate the organized and unorganized data from both in-house and outer sources.

 1. Strengthen decision making